-Last week our high school football team played its local rival in our “Hometown Throwdown.”
+One year when my kids were in high school, their football team played its local rival in our “Hometown Throwdown.”
 As usual, it was a nail-biter of a game.
 They were ahead for a long time.
 Then we caught up.
 Then they were ahead, then we caught up.
 The final score was determined in the last 2-3 minutes of the game.
 Sadly, we did not win.
 For a while, I kinda checked out.
 Things were looking bleak, and I just couldn’t take it any longer.
 So I pulled up Sudoku on my phone and played that while excitement whirled around me.
 I did not have active faith that we would win.

 I knew what I was doing.
 I wasn’t going to leave until the game was over.
 But I did not want my heart to be so engaged that I ended up crushed in defeat.
 Soon, God nudged me to go ahead and engage.
 Eventually, I pulled out of my funk and participated until the bitter end.

 The next day our family went on a trip across town.
-One of my daughters (who needed some freeway driving time) took the wheel while my husband coached her through the maze of Houston traffic–and across the bridge I despise.
+One of my daughters (who needed some freeway driving time) took the wheel while my husband coached her through the maze of Houston traffic–and across a bridge I despise.
 (You can read about that here.)
-When my other daughter drove over this bridge for the first time, I reverted to my “safe space”–head down, mind buried in a game on my phone for the two-minute trek over the Ship Channel Bridge.
+This time I did not revert to my “safe space”–head down, mind buried in a game on my phone for the two-minute trek over the Ship Channel Bridge.